summa-dev/summa-aggregation/README.md

 # Summa Aggregation

-Summa Aggregation is a scalable solution specifically designed to accelerate the process of building Merkle sum trees.
+Summa Aggregation is a scalable solution specifically designed to accelerate the process of building Merkle sum tree.
 It addresses the time-intensive challenge of constructing these trees by enabling efficient scaling through parallelization and distributed computation across multiple machines.

 ## Running test